The Injection Editor

 Owner Type Selection Dialog

-An Owner property of sources and sinks, such as ExtendedKeySourceOwner, specifies a type within the project.
+An Owner property of sources and sinks, such as ExtendedKeySourceOwner, specifies a type within the application.
 Click the "..." icon in the field to launch the dialog from which you can select the type.

 Similarly, this dialog can be invoked to browse to and select a PrivateKeyFile for a